Is Coronavirus Affecting Your Sleep?

 What causes insomnia?

-The main cause of sleepless nights is anxiety and stress.
+The main causes of sleepless nights are anxiety and stress.
 Though they are similar, these terms are not the same.
 Anxiety is the feeling of nervousness or worry that comes with uncertainty.
 Stress, on the other hand, is a mental or emotional strain based on an adverse situation.
-The Coronavirus pandemic has certainly become a source of anxiety and stress for people around the globe.
+The Coronavirus pandemic has certainly become a source of anxiety and stress for people around the globe.*

 Whether situational or chronic, anxiety and stress can cause a myriad of symptoms, insomnia being the most common.
 In fact, research has shown that many who suffer from anxiety and stress for long periods of time can get caught in a loop.*